kaitsull/FijiFISH/README.md

 ## File Conventions
 ### ROIs
 Tips for smooth image analysis:
-- Save ROI for first round on the microscope and use re-load it for subsequent rounds (differences in polygons may affect nonlinear registration)
+- Save ROI for first round on the microscope and re-load it for subsequent imaging rounds
 - Ensure same zoom and resolution across rounds
-- Be wary of high laser intensities (autofluorescence will affect automated thresholding)
+- Be wary of high laser gain and intensity with low expressers

 ### Image Files
 Files used in the FIJI app **must be**: